• Skip to primary navigation

 Flounder tastes mild with a hint of sweetness, but turbot is more flavorful.

-Plus, it’s slightly oily, which adds depth to recipes.
+Plus, it's slightly oily, which improves recipes.

 If you're a foodie, try some delicious turbot.